entropyxyz/entropy-core/README.md

 ### Getting started with Docker

-This provides a [Docker Compose](https://docs.docker.com/compose/) configuration that spins up a simple, two-node development blockchain.
+This repository provides a [Docker Compose](https://docs.docker.com/compose/) configuration that spins up a simple, two-node development blockchain.
 We provide [Docker images](https://hub.docker.com/orgs/entropyxyz) that you can pull, or you can build from source.

 **Do this** to use the Docker Compose configuration: